Vignesh6v/vigneshrv.com/README.md

 ==============

 My personal website, version 5!
-Build from scratch using the awesome power of pure HTML, CSS, and JS, baby.
+Build from scratch using the awesome power of pure HTML, CSS, and JS.

 ## How it's built